Kabir-Swami/serpentine-spark/README.md

 # serpentine-spark
-A Python project created with Claude
+A Python project created to replicate Pac-Man